Key Takeaways

 Mie University Hospital

-- Small series with 100% uterine preservation
+- Single published case report with 100% uterine preservation (n=1)

 - Novel technique contribution to the growing global toolkit for fertility-preserving PAS surgery